 Only an ophthalmologist can treat cataracts.

 If you have cataracts, you can manage your vision problems at home and avoid or delay surgery.
 For example, you can:

 Surgery for cataracts involves removing the clouded lens of the eye (the cataract).
 The lens is most often replaced with an artificial lens called an intraocular lens implant (IOL).

 If you don't have another eye condition, your chances of seeing better after cataract surgery are very good.
 But you may still need reading glasses or glasses for night driving.

 Most adults who have surgery for cataracts do it to:

 For most adults, surgery is only needed when vision loss caused by a cataract affects their quality of life.

-There are two main types of cataract surgery.
+There are several types of cataract surgery.

 Current as of: